$ FOLLOW THE MONEY Florida Campaign-Finance Knowledge Graph

 Find the conflict.

 A knowledge-graph explorer over Florida's complete Division of Elections contribution record.
-Resolve donors and recipients, map money between candidates, committees, judges, and attorneys — and cite every dollar to a filed report.
+Resolve donors and recipients, map money between candidates, committees, judges, and attorneys, and cite every dollar to a filed report.

-Contribution records
+Contribution records loaded

-Election cycles loaded
+Election cycles covered

 100%